 Lacey Little Bird is a 12-year-old girl from the Siksika First Nation in Alberta, who likes to spend time with her grandmother.

-When she hears how North American grandmothers are sewing and selling purses to help grandmothers in Africa, who are raising their AIDS-orphaned grandchildren, Lacey asks to be allowed to help.
+When she learns North American grandmothers are sewing and selling purses to help African grandmothers, who are raising their AIDS-orphaned children, Lacey asks permission to help.
 Lacey’s desire to use her talents to help others transforms her sense of self, and demonstrates how one person can make a difference.

 The organization Lacey becomes involved with is the Stephen Lewis Foundation’s “Grandmothers to Grandmothers” program.
 Lacey and the African Grandmothers was inspired by a true story.

 Honourable Mention 2010 Exporting Alberta Awards, Canadian Authors' Assn.

 Teacher's Guide: A Teacher's Guide for this title -- and others in the Kids Power Series -- is available from Second Story Press as a free download: https://secondstorypress.ca/teachers-guides

 “Every sentence in this deceptively simple novel shows something about Lacey, the twelve year old Siksika heroine…The reader will long remember Lacey and her ability to make a difference -- but will also remember Lacey‘s family and teachers, and the depiction of life on the Siksika reserve.
 A beautifully crafted and moving novel, affirming that the ordinary is extraordinary, that every moment is an important moment."

 – Judges’ Comments, 2010 Exporting Alberta Awards, Canadian Authors' Association

 “If you’re looking for a book to inspire young people to take action and make a difference in the world, this is definitely worth reading.”

 – Canadian Children’s Book News, Spring 2010, Vol. 33, No. 2